broeker/jumpsuit/src/pages/index.md

 image: /img/jsheader.jpg
 mainpitch:
   description: >-
-    From the dawn of time, web developers hath sought to make things better.[^1] But today our world is more difficult than ever.
+    From the dawn of time, web developers hath sought to make things better.
+But today our world is more difficult than ever.
 Our projects are more expensive.
 Harder to manage and secure.
 Less fun to build.
 Slower and more complicated to use.
 And way less fun to fly.
   title: ''